wsoaresfilho/mobile-flashcards/README.md

 For installing and launching the project:

-* install all project dependencies with `npm install`
+* install all project dependencies with `yarn install`
 * start the development server with `yarn start`